If you wish to get the article in your inbox, download it here.

 I learnt here that we, market researchers and consumer insight experts, have the responsibility to start building this bridge between campaigns and consumers (and some ads and marketing people seem pretty collaborative and motivated enough to join us on this quest).

 So, here is my first step in this direction.

 It matches well our mission of enabling marketers and brands to understand consumers’ intrinsic cultural values and needs, and it’s worth the time, I believe, as little or no knowledge on the topic was out there yet.

 Below, you can find the first 15 out of 40 case studies.
 These are winning campaigns based on consumer insights, outlined in a simple format which should leave you with some inspiration and bits of know-how learnt in the field.
 I’ll update with 5 new case studies per month.

 But first of all, a little premise based on the most googled question on this topic.
 Funny enough, from big data of global searches analysed to small data of interviews conducted for this article the same question emerged over and over: what do you mean by consumer insights? — so there’s definitely a need for clarification here.

-In simple words, insights in advertising are pieces of information on consumers that allow our message or product to matter to them.
+In simple words, insights in advertising are pieces of information on consumers that allow a certain message or product to matter to them.

 Consumer insight.
 Even though their profit was growing, the Automobile Association dedicated a new team to research beyond short-term results.
 What they found was a worrying picture of market share and membership decline.
 This was caused by consumers’ increased sensitivity for the price and the brand’s falling salience among them.

 Action.
 The AA revised its marketing and re-invested in a campaign aimed at the long term revenue increase, through customer acquisition and retention.